Marketing Analytics vs. Product Analytics (Part 1)

 Improve Customer Loyalty

 The preceding team differentiation loosely follows the analog model.
 Most product teams don’t want to create digital marketing campaigns.
 Most marketers don’t want to code new digital product features.
-But where I see the tension is when it comes to improving digital customer experience and loyalty.
+But where I see the tension is when it comes to improving digital and loyalty.
 Both marketing and product have opinions on what is best for the digital product in these areas.
 For example, the teams might debate whether the budget should be allocated to the marketing team for new customer acquisitions or to the product team to build new functionality.
 Which will benefit the business more in the long run?

 Acquisition vs. Retention